pmean/build-website/text/05/CorrelationCoefficient-05.md

 confidence interval from a sample of 30 patients would range from 0.31 to 0.79.
-That level of precision might be acceptable if you only wanted to make broad and general statements about the associations among variables and didn\'t need to narrow the correlation to a precise interval.
+That level of precision might be acceptable if you only wanted to make broad and general statements about the associations among variables and didn't need to narrow the correlation to a precise interval.

 A sample size of 10 is clearly inadequate for a study using